noahehall/theBookOfNoah/0current/languages/nim/nim.md

 - functional programming: avoids the changing of state and the use of mutable data, preferring the use of first-class functions, anonymous functions, and closures
 - foreign function interface: FFI: allows you to use libraries written in other programming languages, nim includes native C,C++ automatically
 - stropping: enable the use of nim keywords in identifiers
+- compiler: take an abstract program and compile it to a more concret program,
+  - e.g. from C to assembly, or typescript to javascript,
+  - usually the two have far different levels of abstraction
+  - nim is a compiler that supports multiple backends (c, c++, objective-c, javascript)
+- transpiler: takes a program in A and outputs the same program in B, usually A and B have the same level of abstraction

 ### nim and nims history